 Because local parks afford numerous social, environmental, and economic benefits, they are identified as a major priority in Pennsylvania’s Statewide Comprehensive Outdoor Recreation Plan (2014–2019).

 DCNR’s Bureau of Recreation and Conservation provides technical support and grant funding to help Pennsylvania communities realize the benefits of local parks.

 Find a Local Park

-There are approximately 6,000 local parks that are go-to destinations for Pennsylvanians that are listed on an interactive map.
+There are over 6,000 local parks that are go-to destinations for Pennsylvanians that are listed on an interactive map.
 Visit Explore PA Local Parks to find a local park near you!

 Good for You.
 Good for All.

 Local parks and recreation enhance the lives of all Pennsylvanians by helping people be well, have fun, and by strengthening communities.
 During 2014, DCNR partnered with the Pennsylvania Recreation and Park Society (PRPS) to create a statewide initiative to raise awareness and use of local parks and recreation facilities.
 Visit Good for PA to stay connected.

 July Is Park and Recreation Month!